EtherealEngine/etherealengine-docs/docs/03_manual/02_creator/01_concepts/01_editorScenes.md

 Navigating to `/studio` will show you the projects page, where you can open existing projects or create a new one.

-Opening a project will route you to `/studio/<projectName>` where the project studio will load.
-From here, you can open a scene, which will route you again to `/studio/<projectName>/<sceneName>`
+Opening a project will open the editor, from which a scene can be loaded.

-The scene consists of a list of 'nodes' which act as templates / prefabs.
-These are what you would normally expect in a scene studio, such as models, colliders and audio, but we also support a wide range of integrations, such as shopify, wordpress and even portals to let you traverse between worlds.
+The scene consists of a list of 'components' which are the various features, templates & prefabs.
+These are what you would normally expect in a scene studio, such as models, colliders and audio, but a wide range of integrations are supported such as portals to let you traverse between worlds.

 To save a scene with Ctrl+S or in the top left Hamburger menu.